 The national park consists of five blocks or quadrants, two of which are currently open for visitation (the western block or block one has the highest concentration of leopards in the world) and also has adjoining features to the main park.

-The park covers nearly 1,000 square kilometers or close to 400 square miles of land consisting of grasslands, scrubs, forest, lagoons and tanks.
+The park covers nearly 1,000 square kilometres or close to 400 square miles of land consisting of grasslands, scrubs, forest, lagoons and tanks.

-The tanks are utilized as a vital hydration resource for the wildlife during dry season, but actually date to the ancient days of the Sri Lankan Kings (there are also restored Temples that offer a glimpse into the ancient monastic civilization of Sithulpawwa).
+The tanks are utilized as a vital hydration resource for the wildlife during the dry season but actually, date to the ancient days of the Sri Lankan Kings (there are also restored Temples that offer a glimpse into the ancient monastic civilization of Sithulpawwa).

-Yala National Park was designated a sanctuary around 1900 and a national park around 1940, but also served as a hunting ground for the British Elite.
+Yala National Park has designated a sanctuary around 1900 and a national park around 1940, but also served as a hunting ground for the British Elite.

 Most notably, the park is home to Panthera Pardus Kotiya, a one of a kind leopard endemic to the south of Sri Lanka.
 The park’s wildlife also survived the disastrous tsunami in 2004, with no recorded deaths of any of the animals.